Gray Davis: Recall election

 In July 2003, a sufficient number of citizen signatures were collected for a recall election.
 The initial drive for the recall was fueled by funds from the personal fortune of U.S. Rep. Darrell Issa, a Republican who originally hoped to replace Davis himself.
 The 2003 California recall special election was the goal of the "Dump Davis" campaign and constituted the first gubernatorial recall in Californian history and only the second in U.S. history.
-Later, the unsuccessful recall of Scott Walker of Wisconsin in 2012 would be the third and the 2021 California gubernatorial recall election of Gavin Newsom would be the fourth in September 2021.
+Later, the unsuccessful recall of Scott Walker of Wisconsin in 2012 would be the third, and the 2021 California gubernatorial recall election of Gavin Newsom would be the fourth in September 2021.

-Early in the runup to the recall election, Davis called the recall election an "insult" to the eight million voters who had voted in the 2002 gubernatorial election.
-The Davis campaign tried to run against the recall Yes/No vote instead of against the candidates that were trying to replace him.
+Early in the run-up to the recall election, Davis called the recall election an "insult" to the eight million voters who had voted in the 2002 gubernatorial election.
+The Davis campaign tried to run against the recall Yes/No vote instead of against the candidates who were trying to replace him.
 Davis tried to depict the recall as a $66 million waste of money that could allow a candidate with a very small percentage of the vote to become Governor—potentially someone who was very liberal or conservative as there are no primaries in a recall election.
 Davis tried to run "outside the recall circus" and to make himself appear gubernatorial and hard at work for California, and who had made improvements to education and healthcare.
 Early August polls showed that over 50% supported the recall.

-In September 2003, Davis conceded that he had lost touch with the voters and added that he was holding numerous townhall meetings in an effort to address the problem.
+In September 2003, Davis conceded that he had lost touch with the voters and added that he was holding numerous town hall meetings in an effort to address the problem.
 Poll numbers in September showed a 3% drop in the number of California voters who were planning to vote yes on the recall.
 According to some analysts and campaign aides, Davis's town hall meetings and conversations with voters were softening his image.
 Many political insiders remarked that Davis had made several comebacks and that he should not be counted out of the race despite poll numbers that showed over 50% planning to vote yes on the recall.